domicha2/tunesync/Documentation.md

 count is number of files. enxt is url for the next page. results is the array of results of rthe page they requested

-5.
+4.

 - Method: `GET`
-- Url: `/users/?page=1&username__icontainss=o/`
+- Url: `/users/?page=1&username__icontains=o/`

-above is an example query you can make with the users end point and below is the response
+above is an example query you can make with the users end point and below is the response.
+The query params can get very complicated.
+They look very similar to sql queries and can be changed with "&".
+Alot of our endpoints will follow this same syntax.
+If you put invalid query params it will return the entire set (paginated).

+The basic syntax is "field\_\_operator=value" below are some more examples.
+The equal operator is never explicit.
+If you want to use the exact field this is the syntax: "field=value"

+`/users/?username__iexact=goku`
+`/users/?username=goku&page=2`

+These are the valid fields with the valid operators:
+username: ["icontains", "exact"]
+page: exact

+example results:

 {'count': 1,
 'next': None,
 'previous': None,
 'results': [{'id': 2, 'username': 'goku'}]}

-If you put invalid query params it will return the entire set.
-Please read my filters.py file to see what params you can users. seperate attribute from operator with "\_\_". reach out to me if you need more examples.
-This kind of syntax will be true for all get methosd that return a list. also review the filters.py file to see their available operators

-example results:

-6.
+count: number of results returned
+next: url for next page
+previous: url for previous page
+results: array of results for the page queried

+5.

 - Method: `GET`
 - Url: `/tunes/?name__icontains=urban`

+This follows the same syntax above with more operators.

+album: ["icontains", "contains", "exact", "iexact"],
+artist: ["icontains", "contains", "exact", "iexact"],
+name: ["icontains", "contains", "exact", "iexact"],
+length: ["gt", "gte", "lt", "lte", "exact"],

 RESPONSE:
 {'count': 1,